ohiTuna/DATA2000/README.md

-# DATA2000 physician count scraper
+# DATA2000 Physician Count Scraper
 This is a tool for scraping state physician DATA2000 waiver counts from SAMHSA available at: https://www.samhsa.gov/medication-assisted-treatment/physician-program-data/certified-physicians

 This is useful for checking trends in DATA2000 approved doctors.
 This tool is likely more for researchers or journalists in terms of interest.